-Handling difficult conversations at work is an integral part of team building and developing a work culture.
+Do you know handling difficult conversations at work is an integral part of team building and developing a work culture?
 If you do not address these issues at the beginning, they have the potential to distract the team from the set goals.

 At the same time, these are tough and, at times, awkward conversations that have to be executed with a proper plan and care.